Simcenter Testing Solutions Getting Started with Random Control

 While using the Simcenter Testlab software, the test setup parameters (frequency range, settings, vibration profile, etc) and any data collected will be stored in the project file.

-The bottom ribbon of the software interface has several worksheet tabs.
+The bottom ribbon of the Random Control Workbook interface has several worksheet tabs.
 The worksheets can be utilized from left to right to setup, perform, and then document a test.

-In the “Channel Setup” worksheet, all accelerometer sensor information can be entered as shown in Figure 7.
+In the “Channel Setup” worksheet, all sensor information can be entered as shown in Figure 7.

 Each row in the table corresponds to one sensor input: